-The former England international conceded the points gap at the top is a “significant amount”, but insists the Etihad Stadium outfit is playing well enough to catch its cross-city rival.
+The former England international conceded the points gap at the top is a “significant amount”, but insists the Etihad Stadium outfit are playing well enough to catch their cross-city rivals.

 "I think if you asked them they would be disappointed but goalscorers go through barren spells.
 It is just unfortunate that at the moment all of them seem to be having one at the same time.

 "It's not just them.
 Compared to the number of goals we scored last season we are significantly down but that is all around the pitch.

 "We have got to produce better chances and we have to put them away."